naoshibaikyu/wilyswarriors/CR_S1_CHH.md

 JewelShocked: How can you be so certain it was Galaxy Man?

-HornetNeutral: Plug Man doesn't seem the type and the rest of you are right here.
+Hornet: Plug Man doesn't seem the type and the rest of you are right here.

 FakeAnnoyed: I don't know about that...
 You were the one I saw here first!